- Everyone deserves high quality treatment in an environment which promotes security, respect and freedom to be oneself.

-In the early 1980’s, the disease of Alcoholism was the primary problem faced by many of the First Nation families and communities.
-There was a movement of aboriginal people accessing drug and alcohol rehabilitation facilities that failed to acknowledge our different approaches to life.
-Native people were checking into different treatment centers across Ontario for the fifth and sixth time; and were experiencing very little in terms of long term sobriety.
+In the early 1980’s, the disease of Alcoholism was the primary problem faced by many of the Indigenous families and communities.
+There was a movement of Indigenous people accessing drug and alcohol rehabilitation facilities that failed to acknowledge our different approaches to life.
+The people were checking into different treatment centers across Ontario for the fifth and sixth time; and were experiencing very little in terms of long term sobriety.
 During stays in these rehabilitation facilities issues such as Sexual Abuse, Grief and Abandonment, Childhood Emotional, Psychological and Physical Abuse, Family Violence, Childhood Trauma and other related matters were surfacing.
 People would deal with their Alcoholism, but would obtain very little in terms of tools to assist them in maintaining sobriety and healing.

 After spending time within a family, community or society that didn’t change; these individuals paths led down one of two roads–the familiar path of alcohol or drug use OR they simply would continue to maintain sobriety at the cost of picking up a secondary addiction such as gambling, abusive relationships and prescription drug addiction.